palantir/tslint/README.md

 ##### CLI

 ```
-npm install tslint -g
-npm install typescript -g
+npm install -g tslint typescript
 ```

 ##### Library

 ```
-npm install tslint
-npm install typescript
+npm install tslint typescript
 ```

 ##### Peer dependencies

-The `typescript` module is a peer dependency of TSLint, which allows you to update the compiler independently from the linter.
+`typescript` is a peer dependency of `tslint`.
+This allows you to update the compiler independently from the linter.
 This also means that `tslint` will have to use the same version of `tsc` used to actually compile your sources.

 Breaking changes in the latest dev release of `typescript@next` might break something in the linter if we haven't built against that release yet.
 If this happens to you, you can try: